Home » Do Parrots Get Depressed? (Signs of Sad + Unhappy Pet Birds)

 • Mating readiness.

-So, it’s difficult to understand how a parrot feels about life from its feathers alone.
+It’s difficult to understand how a parrot feels from its feathers alone.

 Loss of Appetite